""

 Partnering with Boys & Girls Club of Dane County

-Physical education students and staff provide training on the implementation of social and emotional learning for after-school staff.
+Physical Education students and staff provide training on the implementation of social and emotional learning for after-school staff.

 Multicultural Field Experience